 They’re also Sony’s smallest earbuds to date, much daintier than the Sony WF-1000XM4.
 They boast ingenious controls that mean you don’t have to fumble with the miniature housings to adjust music playback.
 Instead, you can tap your face to skip tracks, change the volume, and take calls.
 Great news if you want to use them for fitness.

-Read more: Sony LinkBuds Review
+Read our full Sony LinkBuds Review

 How we test the best workout headphones